How to Use Home Equity Debt to Reduce Capital Gains Taxes

 You build equity in your home through two primary methods: market appreciation and paying down your mortgage.

-Say, for example, you purchase a $325,000 home and take out a $300,000 mortgage.
-Here, your down payment essentially converts into $25,000 of equity.
-After several years of ownership, your property has risen in value to $400,000, and you’ve paid down your loan balance to $250,000.
-This equates to $150,000 in built-up equity.
+Say you purchase a $325,000 home with a $300,000 mortgage.
+Your down payment immediately converts into $25,000 of equity.
+After several years, the property has risen in value to $400,000 and you’ve paid the loan balance down to $250,000—giving you $150,000 in built-up equity.

 Utilizing Home Equity Debt